pennersr/django-allauth/docs/socialaccount/providers/tiktok.rst

 Development callback URL

-Tiktok only support https callback url, so you need to use ngrok to create a https tunnel to your localhost.
-In addition, the url needs to be fixed (paid) because it is taked into account by Tiktok after submission and upon validation by Tiktok.
+TikTok only support https callback url, so you need to use ngrok to create a https tunnel to your localhost.
+In addition, the url needs to be fixed (paid) because it is taked into account by TikTok after submission and upon validation by TikTok.